-Thank you so much for the wonderful teaching on God’s Word.
+Thank you so much for the wonderful teaching of God’s Word.
 You are doing a great job in helping so many others to understand fully what is written there.
 May God bless your life.
-In Expressing Our Gratitude on June 13th you said “When we’re walking with the Lord we have to override the Holy Spirit’s direction to prevent Him from manifesting good works in our life”.
-I don’t understand us having to ‘overide’ the Holy Spirit’s direction.
+In Expressing Our Gratitude you said, “When we’re walking with the Lord we have to override the Holy Spirit’s direction to prevent Him from manifesting good works in our life.”
+I don’t understand us having to ‘override’ the Holy Spirit’s direction.
 I thought we are to obey the Holy Spirit’s direction or allow Him to lead us.
 Can you explain?

 In John 14:26 and John 16:7 The Holy Spirit is called our Counselor, not our Commander.
 That means He can only advise us on behavioral choices.
 Even though we’re admonished to follow His advice, the decision to do so is ours alone.